astronomer/docs/astro/cloud-ide/deploy-project.md

     See [GitHub](https://docs.github.com/en/actions/learn-github-actions/variables) and [GitLab](https://docs.gitlab.com/ee/ci/variables/) documentation on setting environment variables.

-After configuring your repository, commits from the Cloud IDE to your `main` or `dev` branches are automatically deployed to Astro.
+After configuring your repository, commits from any source to your `main` or `dev` branches are automatically deployed to Astro.

 Astronomer recommends creating a feature branch for every new pipeline and creating a pull request (PR) with new changes that merge into the `dev` branch.
 Merging the PR triggers a push to your development Deployment, where you can confirm that your data pipeline is functional.
 When you confirm your changes, submit a pull request from your `dev` branch into `main`.
 This deploys your tested changes to your production Deployment.